 How to Tell You’re Boss You’re Pregnant

 I remember being nervous to tell my boss I was pregnant.
-It was 2008 and I was working remotely well before the corporate world considered this a feasible working arrangement.
+I was working remotely well before the corporate world considered this a feasible working arrangement.
 This gave me more flexibility in managing the considerable morning sickness and clothing adjustments I needed to make even in the first trimester.

 Fortunately, I had an incredibly supportive manager, who celebrated with me when I shared the news, throughout my pregnancy, and during my eventual four-month maternity leave (unpaid, might I add.)